coulisse/spiderweb/README.md

 ```

-For SSL I'm using [Cloudflare](https://www.cloudflare.com/).
-This is a free service that alow you to use https and a proxy cache.
+For SSL, I'm using [Cloudflare](https://www.cloudflare.com/).
+This is a free service that allow you to use https and a proxy cache.

 **Search engine indexing:** when you are on-line, if you would to index your website on search engines, you have to generate a file named sitemap.xml and put it in /static/ folder.
-There are many tool to generate sitemap.xml, for example [www.xml-sitemaps.com](https://www.xml-sitemaps.com/)
+There are many tools to generate sitemap.xml, for example [www.xml-sitemaps.com](https://www.xml-sitemaps.com/)

 **Index on MySQL:** if you would to increase speed on callsign search, you could define some index on the table 'spot'.
 You can see more details on ["create_mysql_index.sql"](scripts/create_mysql_index.sql)